LauchieHarvey/stockSimulation/README.md

 ## Getting Started
 ### 1. Download the program and run it on your device.
 - Note that this will only run on a linux operating system.
-If you are using windows, you will need to run it through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you are using windows, you will need to run it through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank"}.
-- See the most recent version [here](https://github.com/LauchieHarvey/stockSimulation/releases)
+- See the most recent version [here](https://github.com/LauchieHarvey/stockSimulation/releases){:target="_blank"}
+- Click on 'Assets' to reveal the available downloads.
-- Download the release version that suits you.
+- Download the programme by clicking on `runSim`.
 ### 2. Setting the programme up.
 - You will need to give the programme appropriate executable permissions for it to run.
 Once you have downloaded it, run the following command:
 `chmod +x runSim`